Parity Quantum Optimization: Benchmarks: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We have presented benchmarks of the parity architecture for optimization problems that are highly relevant in real-world scenarios.
-Our findings suggest a significant advantage of the parity embedding regarding gate resources for the problems analyzed, especially for large system sizes.
+We have presented benchmarks of the parity architecture for optimization problems that serve as toy models for highly relevant real-world scenarios.
+Our findings suggest a significant advantage of the parity embedding regarding gate resources on quantum devices with nearest-neighbor connectivity on a 2D-grid for the problems analyzed, especially for large system sizes.
 We demonstrate this advantage for devices with nearest neighbor CNOT interactions by comparing the parity architecture to state-of-the-art gate model compilers and for architectures that feature 4-body couplers.
-While there is already a strong reduction in number of gates when comparing CNOT gates, improves further when implementing native 4-body couplers on the device.
+While there is already a strong reduction in number of gates when comparing CNOT gates, it improves further when implementing native 4-body couplers on the device.
 This could serve as a guideline for future hardware developments.

-As a future step, we will study the performance of QAOA in the presence of noise, where we expect to find even more benefits of the parity architecture.
 The main hardware advantages of the parity mapping come on top of the pure embedding advantages which we analyzed here.
-This includes mainly the parallelizability of gates, i.e.\ the algorithm can be performed at constant circuit depth \cite{Lechner2018}, and with that the ability to design global gates where crosstalk can be mitigated by cancellation. \\
+This includes mainly the parallelizability of gates, i.e.\ the algorithm can be performed at constant circuit depth \cite{Lechner2018}, and with that the ability to design global gates where crosstalk can be mitigated by cancellation.
+The results of our work in combination with further studies (Refs.~\cite{rydbergpaper, hybridpaper}) show that the parity architecture is a promising candidate for developing scalable quantum optimization devices beyond the NISQ-era.\\

-\textit{Acknowledgements - } We thank E. Solano and S. Mugel for discussing the financial crash model as well as R. Xia and S. Kais for discussing the replication method in the electronic structure problem.
+\textit{Acknowledgements -} We thank E. Solano and S. Mugel for discussing the financial crash model as well as R. Xia and S. Kais for discussing the replication method in the electronic structure problem.
 Work at the University of Innsbruck is supported by the European Union program Horizon 2020 under Grants Agreement No.~817482 (PASQuanS), and by the Austrian Science Fund (FWF) through a START grant under Project No. Y1067-N27 and the SFB BeyondC Project No. F7108-N38, the Hauser-Raspe foundation.
 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0068.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA. \onecolumngrid